 Below are 10 powerful tools of Six Sigma:

-The DMAIC process helps in creating continuous improvement in your manufacturing methods by using data and measured objectives.
-Also, there is a process known as DMADV, which is used to develop a new process, products, or service, whereas DMAIC which is useful for improving current processes.
-DMADV Stands for:
+The DMAIC process helps in creating continuous improvement in the manufacturing methods by using data and measured objectives.
+Also, there is a process known as DMADV, which is used to develop a new process, product, or service, whereas DMAIC is useful for improving current processes.

 The DMADV process helps in developing a high-quality product or service by creating an efficient process doing thorough analyses and using data.

 To determine the root cause of problems in your organization, the tool of ‘5 Whys’ is used, which is frequently deployed as part of the Analyze phase in DMAIC.

 - Write down the problem so that each member of your team can focus on it specifically.